PeterCookDev/TalksIveEnjoyed/Agile.md

 - [Dan Allen - 7 Ways to Hack Your Brain to Write Fluently](https://www.youtube.com/watch?v=r6RXRi5pBXg)  [49:15]
 - [A. Jesse Jiryu Davis - Write an Excellent Programming Blog](https://www.youtube.com/watch?v=eHXq-IzlGUE) [26:53]
 - [Michael Hartl - Learn Enough Tutorial Writing to Be Dangerous](https://www.youtube.com/watch?v=TpmoxsYeap0) [34:57]
+Takeaway: Process of successive refinement for writing tutorials.
+Use concrete examples.
+Asking yourself - What does the reader know at this point in the tutorial?

 \* *Disclaimer* - I know this speaker personally.